-Cyph is an extremely secure communication and collaboration suite offering chat, voice/video calling, file sharing, and real-time document collaboration (like Google Docs) — with unique technology enabling a very friendly and accessible user experience that other high-security messengers can’t provide.
+Cyph is an extremely secure communication and collaboration suite offering chat, voice/video calling, file sharing, and encrypted cloud storage — with unique technology enabling a very friendly and accessible user experience that other high-security messengers can’t provide.

 This chart illustrates where Cyph generally stands in comparison to alternative solutions: